shell2/shell2/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on IOT
+- 🔭 I’m currently working on CS
 - 🌱 I’m currently learning CS
 - 👯 I’m looking to collaborate on Knowedge sharing
 - 🤔 I’m looking for help with CS